This post contains affiliate links, we may earn an affiliate commission when you buy through links on our site.

 Don’t overlook the coolness factor with the FREE P4, it is Leatherman’s latest design and many people have not seen one in person.
 The one-hand pliers make an impression when you deploy them in public and we’ve come to expect people to ask us questions after they see us use them.

 With the FREE P4 you have immediate one-hand access to the pliers, both knife blades, the scissors and the saw.
 The other tools are average to a little above average, if they were on any other brand tool we would be happy to see this size and quality.
-But we know Leatherman has better engineered designs and can’t help but think the second generation of the FREE P4 will be the sweet spot.
+But we know Leatherman has better-engineered designs and can’t help but think the second generation of the FREE P4 will be the sweet spot.
+Buy the Free P4 on Amazon now.